COULD YOU HAVE A LITHIUM DEFICIENCY?

 Comments by Ronald Peters MD

 Lithium is a trace mineral like sodium and potassium and is considered by many doctors to be essential for human health.
 Lithium has critically important functions in the brain, including protecting brain cells from inflammation due to microbes or toxins, and reducing the ill effects of neuro-excitatory neurotransmitters.
-It is very useful for anxiety, DEPRESSION, alcoholism, POST-traumatic stress disorder and a range of stress related illnesses.
+It is very useful for anxiety, depression, alcoholism, post-traumatic stress disorder and a range of stress related illnesses.
 Medical research has shown that over 100 medical conditions benefit with lithium therapy.
+Lithium carbonate medications are used by physicians to treat bipolar disorder.
+It is a strong medicine and blood levels are montiored to avoid toxicity.
+Lithium orotate is the form used for health promotion purposes.

 When one mentions lithium, most people have a negative reaction.
 They think of One Flew Over the Cuckoo’s Nest, drooling, and lobotomies.
 And lithium in pharmacologic doses has some terrible downsides.
 However, lithium is, in fact, an essential trace mineral, present in many water systems with some very beneficial effects in the brain.